Further results on Hilbert's Tenth Problem: Introduction

-To show Theorems 1.1-1.3, we utilize some basic ideas in Matiyasevich's proof of the 9 unknowns theorem (cf. [J82]) as well as the earlier coding idea of Matiyasevich and Robinson [MR] on reduction of unknowns, and we also overcome various new technical difficulties caused by avoiding natural number variables, and employ some recent results of the author on polygonal numbers.
+To give detailed proofs of Theorems \ref{Th1.1} and \ref{Th1.3}, we utilize some basic ideas in Matiyasevich's proof of the 9 unknowns theorem (cf. \cite{J82}) as well as the earlier coding idea of Matiyasevich and Robinson \cite{MR} on reduction of unknowns, and we also overcome various new technical difficulties caused by avoiding natural number variables, and employ some recent results of the author on polygonal numbers.
 Our starting point is the use of Lucas sequences with integer indices.

 Let $A$ and $B$ be integers.
 The usual Lucas sequence $u_n=u_n(A,B)\ (n=0,1,2,\ldots)$ and its companion $v_n=v_n(A,B)\ (n=0,1,2,\ldots)$ are defined as follows:

 and

 Note that $u_n(2,1)=n$, $u_n(1,-1)=F_n$ and $u_n(3,1)=F_{2n}$ for all $n\in\N$.
 Let